fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - Back in the day, websites had synchronous tasks from the backend, and refreshed the page every time new data was needed.
 - jQuery took care of complexities and also worked in all browsers
-- Backbone.js allowed to organize these js files.
+- Backbone.js allowed to organize these .js files.
 - Single Page Applications (SPA) were born out of working more and more with the DOM.
   - AJAX downloading all files at once.
 JS updating as needed.
 - Angular.js was born out of this.
 It had containers that wrap a project.
 It also had an MVC pattern.